rootstrap/blog/content/iOS/Practices/iOS-practices.md

 Within file classes keep related functions together in sections organized with Marks.
 Some examples for controllers are: View Lifecycle, Layout, User Interaction, Protocol Implementation, etc.

-It is also a nice practice to separate private functions into a private extension, so that a client at a glance at the class can differentiate the interface from the implementation.
+It is also a nice practice to separate private functions into a private extension, so that a client can easily differentiate the interface from the implementation.

 ## Architecture Patterns